barahalikarankita-star/ai-chatbot/README.md

-# ai-chatbot
+# AI Chatbot

-Simple AI chatbot using Python
+This is a simple chatbot built using Python.

+## Features
+- Responds to greetings
+- Answers basic questions
+- Interactive conversation

+## Technology
+- Python

+## Author
+Ankita Barahalikar